Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads

-\textbf{Registered setting:} in this setting, all meshes inside a given sequence are aligned to a common topology.
+\textbf{Registered setting}.
+In this setting, all meshes of a given sequence are aligned to a common topology.
 This allows using a supervised loss such as the $\mathcal{L}_{MSE}$, $\mathcal{L}_{M}$, $\mathcal{L}_{Vel}$ and $\mathcal{L}_{Cos}$.
 Even though the topology may vary from one sequence to another, when training a single model on several registered datasets the only requirement is to rigidly align and scale the data with a reference.
 For our experiments, we rigidly aligned all the meshes with the VOCAset meshes.

-\textbf{Unregistered setting.} This setting is similar to the registered setting, however we replace $\mathcal{L}_{MSE}$ with the dynamic chamfer distance $\mathcal{L}_{CD}$.

-To showcase the results of a training procedure on unregistered meshes, we chose to randomly remesh VOCAset by upsampling and downsampling the meshes as depicted in Figure~\ref{fig:remeshed_id}.
+\textbf{Unregistered setting}.
+Here, we replace $\mathcal{L}_{MSE}$ with the dynamic Chamfer distance $\mathcal{L}_{CD}$.
+To showcase the results of a training procedure on unregistered meshes, we chose to randomly remesh VOCAset by upsampling and downsampling the meshes.
 In doing so, each mesh of each sequence has its own structure, different from all the others.
 For other settings, such as training directly on scans, one should take care about rigid alignment with the training data and the existence of a clear aperture for the mouth.
-Also, downsampling the training meshes is a pre-processing step that can make training faster.
+Also, downsampling the training meshes can make the training faster.